 Credit Card Payment

-Students may use MasterCard, VISA, Discover or American Express credit cards for full or partial tuition payments, as well as books and supplies.
+G.P.S. students may use MasterCard, VISA, Discover or American Express credit cards for full or partial tuition payments through the School of Graduate and Professional Studies.

 Financial Aid Awards & Grants